This page is referenced by:

 Norteño, on the other hand, has maintained a steady fan base in Mexico, the United States, and internationally.
 Women have had a decisive role in bringing Norteño and other regional Mexican genres to the attention of a global audience.
-The most important of these is Jenni Rivera, an American-born singer/songwriter, actress, producer, and philanthropist born in Long Beach, California in 1969.
+The most important of these is Jenni Rivera, singer/songwriter, actress, producer, and philanthropist born in Long Beach, California in 1969.
 Rivera died in a plane crash in 2012 at the age of 43.
 Over the course of her career Rivera sold 20 million albums worldwide, making her the highest earning Banda singer of all time.

 The Wikipedia article on Jenni Rivera describes her as

 [t]he most important female figure and top selling female artist in Regional Mexican music. known for her work within Banda, Mariachi and Norteño.

 Billboard magazine named her the "top Latin artist of 2013", and the "best selling Latin artist of 2013".

 Aside from music, she was active in her community and donated her time to civic causes.
 The National Coalition Against Domestic Violence appointed her its spokesperson in the United States.